praesidi/praesidi/README.md

 Hi, my name is Elmir and I am a self-taught web developer from Eastern Europe.
 I love creating interesting projects and always try to learn something new.

-So far, I mostly do only frontend side but I will definitely learn UX/UI to develop good-looking and user-friendly interfaces and backend side to improve security and performance for users.
+So far, I mostly do only frontend but I am going to learn UX/UI to develop good-looking and user-friendly interfaces and backend to improve security and performance for users.

 ## Technologies & Tools I already use